WilberC/algorithm-and-data-structures/README.md

 ## Project Structure

 - `src/`: Source code files.
+  - `structures/`: Custom data structure implementations (e.g., MyHashMap).
 - `data/`: Data files (e.g., `users.csv`).
 - `out/`: Compiled class files (created after compilation).

+## Technical Constraints

+- **No Java Collections**: This project does not use Java Collection Libraries (ArrayList, List, Map, Set, etc.).
+Instead, custom data structures are implemented to demonstrate understanding of algorithms and data structures.
+For example, `MyHashMap` is used instead of `java.util.HashMap`.

 ## How to Compile